 Early round offers

-Generally the only applicants to be made offers in the early rounds (early December and early January) are deferred students claiming their places and non-recent school leavers whose qualifications and results are available to UAC on time and who meet the cut-off requirement.
+Generally the only applicants to be made offers in the early rounds (early December and early January) are deferred students claiming their places and non-recent school leavers whose qualifications and results are available to UAC on time and who meet the cut-off requirement (not including Mature-Age Entry Scheme applicants).
 Successful scholarship applicants and E12 conditional offer holders may also receive offers in early January.

 Please note we can only make offers to your first preference in these two rounds.
 Unless the course is your first preference, the University of Sydney will not be able to make you an offer.